kluczek3/kluczek3/README.md

 ## Quick cat facts:

--Cats have whiskers on the backs of their front legs, as well -Cats have 230 bones, while humans only have 206
+1. Cats have whiskers on the backs of their front legs, as well
+2. Cats have 230 bones, while humans only have 206